-In our case, the seismic networks used for noise correlation are located in the northern hemisphere, while the effective source region is in the southern hemisphere.
+In this study, we analyzed the spatiotemporal correlations between noise-derived $P{\rm dmc}$ signals and global oceanic microseism sources.
+In our case, the correlated seismic networks are located in the north hemisphere, while the effective source region is in the south hemisphere.
 Ideally, we expect a correlation map with the following features: positive correlation with sources in the effective region, and negative or insignificant correlations with other inefficient sources.
 Positive correlation indicates a contribution to the construction of $P{\rm dmc}$ signal from noise correlations, negative correlation implies an adverse impact, and insignificant correlation (decorrelation) means a negligible effect on the signal construction.
 However, we obtained a correlation map roughly showing that, the $P{\rm dmc}$ signal is correlated with the southern sources and anti-correlated with the northern sources.
-The correlation with southern sources outside the effective region can be interpreted with the spatiotemporal correlation of the power of the microseism sources in the southern oceans, due to the large span of ocean storms and the long-range propagation of swells.
-The anti-correlation with the northern sources, can partly be explained by the well-known reverse seasonal patterns of oceanic microseism excitations in the south and north hemispheres (Stutzmann et al., 2009; Landès et al., 2010; Hillers et al., 2012; Reading et al., 2014).
+The correlation with southern sources outside the effective region can be interpreted with the spatiotemporal correlation of the power of the microseism sources in the southern oceans, due to the large span of ocean storms and the longrange propagation of swells.
+The anti-correlation with the northern sources, can partly be explained by the reverse seasonal patterns of oceanic microseism excitations in the south and north hemispheres.
 Another important reason is that compared to the remote effective sources in the south hemisphere, the northern sources closer to the correlated stations have larger impacts on the microseism noise levels at stations.
 Strong energy flux from the northern sources outshines the microseism energy coming from the distant effective sources.
 That deteriorates the construction of the $P{\rm dmc}$ phase.
 The noise-derived $P{\rm dmc}$ signals are primarily observable in the austral winter.
-That can be, on one hand, attributed to the stronger effective source intensity during that period, and on the other hand, to the relative tranquility in the northern oceans.
+That can be, on one hand, attributed to the stronger effective source excitation during that period, and on the other hand, to the relative tranquility in the north oceans.